 Beach Crew Offers all the Perks:

-Priority Application, enroll into a competitive 4-year university.
+Preferred Admission, enroll into a competitive 4-year university.
+Please fill out this HS Preferred Admission Application.

 Priority Registration, enroll in classes early before all other students.